A naive p-adic height on the Jacobians of curves of genus 2: Introduction

 \begin{theorem} Let $h_p \colon J(\Q) \ra \Q_p$ be the quadratic height function in Theorem \ref{thm:mainthm}, and let $h_p^ {(\boldsymbol{0})} \colon J(\Q) \ra \Q_p$ be the quadratic height defined by Bianchi in \cite[Definition 4.8]{bianchi3} using the naive $p$-adic sigma function $\sigma_p^{(\boldsymbol{0})}$.
 Then $h_p = h_p^ {(\boldsymbol{0})}$ on all of $J(\Q)$. \end{theorem}

-In \S\ref{sec:preliminaries}, we give a description of the Jacobian of a genus $2$ curve of the form \eqref{eq:genus2model}, and the corresponding Kummer surface.
+In \S\ref{sec:preliminaries}, we give a description of the Jacobian of a genus $2$ curve of the form \eqref{eq:genus2model}, and of the corresponding Kummer surface.
 We recall some properties of formal groups and see how the kernel of reduction of the Jacobian can be identified with a formal group.
 In \S\ref{sec:naiveheight} we show the existence of the limit in Theorem \ref{thm:mainthm}, and we show the quadraticity of the resulting global height function in \S\ref{sec:quadraticity}.
-Finally, we show the equality of $h_p$ and $h_p^{(\boldsymbol{0})}$ in \S\ref{sec:comparison}.
+Finally, we show the equality of $h_p$ and $h_p^{(\boldsymbol{0})}$ in \S\ref{sec:comparison}, and describe how we can generalise the naive height definition to also recover the heights $h_p^{(\boldsymbol{c})}$ for other choices of $\boldsymbol{c}$.